 Even as your conversion rates rise, don’t assume that they can’t get any higher.
 Keep running tests to be sure.

 Check out our reviews of the best A/B testing tools to help you implement this strategy.

 Product pages are the most important components of your ecommerce site.

 When a website visitor lands on one of these pages, they are moments away from converting.
 It’s your job to make sure that every product page is optimized to drive sales.

 Use this guide as a reference to help you make sure that your pages have all of the crucial elements needed.
-Then follow the examples that I showed you and apply those same principles to your website.
+Then follow the examples and apply those same principles to your website.